 A form of acne mechanica, maskne is caused by the combination of rubbing from the mask which inflames the sebaceous ducts (a gland that produces sebum), as well as the moist micro-environment under the mask which increases oil production and clogs pores with bacteria and oil, according to Professor Caitriona Ryan, co-founder of the Institute of Dermatology.

-However all is not lost in treating this newfound nuisance and there are various ways you can help to prevent the irritation, or manage it if it arises.
+All is not lost in treating this newfound nuisance, however, and there are various ways you can help to prevent the irritation, or manage it if it arises.

 A simple step to help prevent irritation is choosing a suitable face mask.
 It is important to consider the material in which the mask is made from, as choosing a mask made from synthetic material can cause irritation, especially for sensitive skin, according to Jennifer Rock, CEO and founder of The Skin Nerd.

 Rock recommends choosing a 100 per cent cotton mask.
 Cotton face masks are both protective and gentle on the skin, but it is important to remember that as a fabric mask, WHO recommends that it has three layers: an inner layer that absorbs, a middle layer that filters and an outer layer.